UML tool: Class and package diagrams

 Examples of UML class and package diagrams with Modelio

 Modelio exhaustively supports UML class diagram notation.
 Class diagrams are the most commonly used diagrams in UML.
 They represent a system’s notions (or the notions supported by a system), together with their properties and inter-relations.
 From a high level (conceptual) perspective, classes represent the concepts supported by a system, while from a low level (physical) perspective they can represent the classes implemented by an object language.
 The examples below show how to represent some basic systems using class/package diagrams.

-The example on the right shows a conceptual view of Human society.
+The following example shows a conceptual view of Human society.
 This is a typical use of class diagrams, where we see classes, generalizations, associations and an operation.
 We also see constraints attached to some model elements.

-The diagram on the right is a more complete example of a class diagram, showing the conceptual model of a travel agency.
+The following diagram is a more complete example of a class diagram, showing the conceptual model of a travel agency.

 We recommend that attributes be typed by primitive classes (any class can be designated as being primitive) or by "data types".